 Does Closing a Credit Card Hurt Your Credit Score?

 Closing a credit card can hurt your credit in some situations.
 If you already have good to excellent credit, closing one credit card generally won’t have a huge impact on your credit score.
-However, there are a few scenarios where closing a credit card can hurt your credit score; say, doing so might shorten the length of your credit history or might send your credit utilization rate soaring.
+However, there are a few scenarios where closing a credit card can hurt your credit score, such as when doing so might shorten the length of your credit history or send your credit utilization rate soaring.

-Learn more about the potential consequences of closing a credit card, as well as alternatives to explore to avoid possible impacts to your credit score.
+Learn more about the potential consequences of closing a credit card as well as alternatives to explore to avoid possible impacts on your credit score.

 Ways Closing Your Credit Card Can Affect Your Credit Score